 Since the situation on this market is really vivid and constantly on the change, there are some basic rules that can help every new designer to overcome the first few projects without making some fatal mistakes that might demotivate them.
 The same goes for those who have already made their start but are still fighting with some initial problems.

 First of all, imagine that you are a painter or a composer.
 Being an artist means making an immediate impact on your audience.
 Every web designer’s audience are visitors of the sites they have made.
 Due to some recent studies, site visitors give you precisely three seconds to make them stay on their site or move on.
 So, that is why the first impression must be unique and professional.
 Just revoke entering a second-hand shoe shop or a really neatly organised one.
 It does not matter if that fancy one has better products.
 It makes people think it has.
 So, let your site speak by the word and picture of reliability and trustworthiness.
 And these first three seconds make you a web design artist or a lower class designer-wannabe.

 Keeping a website up to date is also of great importance.
-If there were only a few hundred websites in the world, you could be more relaxed.
 But the fact that there are millions of similar sites all over the world no matter branch of human interest you are dealing with on your site should really make you think deeply and divergently and make updates every day, even several times a day.